 The breaks are updated when the Update One-Line Diagram command is run.
 They do not automatically update as you modify your feeders.
-Inserting the breaks takes a little bit of time.
-Updating them with every change to your feeders is too slow to work in actual practice.

-You select two parallel feeder segments on different feeders.
+To use the command, select two parallel feeder segments on different feeders.
 The location of the feeder segments will be swapped with each other.
 The swap will often cause the two feeders to cross each other.
 The command will follow the feeders and swap segments until they no longer cross.

 Node and Tangent Osnaps

 Feeders use the Node and Tangent osnaps for special purposes.
-These osnaps are especially helpful when redrawing a feeder.
+These osnaps are especially helpful when manually redrawing a feeder.

 You have the option to continue to select feeder segments.
 Each segment will then be offset from the last segment that was moved.
 You will not be prompted to select a side again.
 The feeders will continue to offset to the same side.